Technical overview

 Sandhole forwards the reply to client B.

-To client A, requests arrive normally at the socket, despite only having an outbound SSH connection.
-To client B, Sandhole acts as if it were the service itself.
+To client A, requests arrive normally at the socket, despite only having an outbound SSH connection; to client B, Sandhole transparently acts as if it were the service itself.